BriantOliveira/Personal-Notebook/tutorial-part-1.md

     module.exports = config;

+Great!
 Now that we have the database configuration files all set up, let's import the database configuration and add the database connection to the **app.js** file.

 ```
 const config = require('./config/env');